Skip to main content

 There are two group types:

-Group name format: haystack_bc_templateTypeId_<value>[_<comment].
-The value should be one of the values you will get from Haystack Customer Success representative.
-Each value represents one of the templates set up on Haystack's system.
-The comment is optional, and it can be anything
+The value for each template will be provided by your Haystack Account Manager.
+Each value corresponds to one of the templates set up in Haystack's system.
+The comment is optional and can contain any text.

 Please see the diagram below as a topology example

-In the example above, lets assume the default template is the management template
+In the example above, let's assume the default template is the Management template.

 Did this answer your question?